dankelley/ocedata/README.md

 ## About ocedata

-`ocedata` supplies some oceanographic datasets, for general use and as an adjunct to the `oce` package.
+The `ocedata` package supplies some oceanographic datasets, for general use and as an adjunct to the `oce` package.
 Indeed, some of the datasets were once supplied by `oce`, but they were moved to `ocedata` to reduce storage pressure on the CRAN system, assuming that `oce` will be updated more frequently than `ocedata`.

 ## Installing ocedata

-Stable versions of ocedata may be installed from within R, in the same way as other packages, with
+Stable versions of `ocedata` may be installed from within R, in the same way as other packages, with
 ```splus
 install.packages("ocedata")
 ```
-However, this version is only updated a few times a year (pursuant to CRAN policy), so some users install ocedata from github instead, to get the latest version.
+However, this version is only updated a few times a year (pursuant to CRAN policy), so some users install `ocedata` from the github.com website instead, to get the latest version.
 This is done with e.g.
 ```splus
 library(devtools)